cbedin/cbedin.github.io/index.md

 ## at uc santa barbara

-at ucsb i have held (or am scheduled to hold) teaching assistantship positions for introductory linguistics; language, gender, and sexuality; articulatory phonetics; foundations of computational linguistics; and advanced computational linguistics.
+at ucsb i have held (or am scheduled to hold) teaching assistantship positions for introductory linguistics; language, gender, and sexuality; articulatory phonetics; foundations of computational linguistics; advanced computational linguistics; and introduction to communication sciences and disorders.

+in summer 2025 i was instructor of record for linguistics 180: language, race and ethnicity. ling 180 is an upper division writing-intensive class—the course does not have a set syllabus, and instead tends to be designed from the ground-up by each instructor in order to represent the instructor's expertise and the current state of a rapidly-developing field. in addition to organizing the regular lecture content, i also designed and led students through a group collaborative research project which involved (1) collectively formulating a research question about lr&e, (2) contributing to a database of social media data, and (3) using the database to answer or address the question in a final paper.

 ## at uc berkeley